najmihoshi/OSProject/README.md

 ***Questions:***

+1. What is the permission of folder /usr/local/apache/htdocs and what user and group owns the folder? . ***(2 mark)***
+- The permission is __'drwxr-xr-x'__:
-1. What is the permission of folder /usr/local/apache/htdocs and what user and group owns the folder? . ***(2 mark)*** __drwxr-xr-x represents the permissions: d indicates it's a directory rwx means the owner (root) has read, write, and execute permissions r-x means the group (root) has read and execute permissions, but not write r-x means others (everyone else) have read and execute permissions, but not write root root indicates the owner and group of the directory, both of which are root__.
+d indicates it's a directory,
+rwx means the owner (root) has read, write, and execute permissions, r-x means the group (root) has read and execute permissions only, r-x means others (everyone else) also have read and execute permissions only.
+- __Both the user and group are root__.

 ```bash
 @firdauz003 ➜ /workspaces/OSProject (main) $ docker run --rm httpd ls -ld /usr/local/apache2/htdocs
 drwxr-xr-x 2 root root 4096 Jun 13 18:30 /usr/local/apache2/htdocs